nnirror/wax/README.md

 Applies a band-pass filter to `signal in`.
 - `cutoff` controls the center frequency of the filter.
 - `q` controls the resonance of the filter at the cutoff.

+## button
+Outputs a 1 while the button is pressed and otherwise outputs 0.

 ## change
 Compares the current sample with the previous sample value in the signal and returns 1 if the current sample value increased, -1 if it decreased, and 0 if it stayed the same.